Human Papillomavirus (HPV) Guide

 Cervical screening

-Vaccination does not prevent infection against all HPV types therefore cervical screening remains an important preventative strategy against cervical cancer for women.
+Vaccination does not prevent infection against all HPV types therefore cervical screening remains an important preventative strategy against cervical cancer.

-From 1st December 2017, under the renewed National Cervical Screening Program, the two-yearly Pap test for women aged 18 to 69 years changed to a five yearly human papillomavirus (HPV) test for women aged 25 to 74 years.[9]
+From 1st December 2017, under the renewed National Cervical Screening Program, the two-yearly Pap test for people with cervixes aged 18 to 69 years changed to a five yearly human papillomavirus (HPV) test if aged between 25 to 74 years.[10]

 Condoms